mchalupa/wldbg/README.md

 ###  What is wldbg?

-Wldbg is a tool that allows you to hijack wayland's connection and do whatever you want with it.
+Wldbg is a tool that works as a transparent proxy to a wayland server.
+It allows you to hijack wayland's connection(s) and analyze/modify the transmitted data.
 It can be easily extended by passes or it can run in interactive gdb-like mode.

 ### What is pass?